On this page:

 Bowel cancer is when normal cells in your bowel change and grow in an abnormal way.
 A group of these cancer cells can form a tumour.
 Bowel cancer is a common cancer in Ireland.
-More than 2,800 people are diagnosed with it each year.
+About 2,560 people are diagnosed with it each year.

 Cancer that begins in the large bowel is called colon cancer.
 This cancer may cause a blockage in your bowel, which can affect how your bowel works.
 Cancer of the rectum occurs very low down in your bowel close to your anus.

 What is the bowel and what does it do?